-Whether you plan on streaming or recording your yoga classes, focusing on the quality of your offering should be a priority.
+Thriving in an environment with such fierce competition takes patience and careful planning.
+Whether you want to stream or prerecord your yoga classes, focusing on the quality of your offering should be a priority.

-Choose a Niche
+1. Choose a Niche

 If you aren’t sure what your unique angle should be, asking your existing students for feedback is an excellent place to start.
 Doing a bit of market research to define the gaps and discover opportunities for effectively differentiating your classes is also a good idea.

-A quick Google or Quora search will give you a ton of yoga teaching examples and questions from people who want to learn.
+A quick Google or Quora search will give you a ton of yoga-teaching examples and questions from people who want to learn.
 Ubersuggest is another excellent tool you can use to research the most popular search terms on Google.

+Finding your niche should be your starting point.
 Make a note of all the various yoga schools out there.
-Write down what they teach, what potential students are looking for, and see if you can find a gap to fill in with your classes.
+Write down what they teach, and what potential students are looking for, then see if you can find a gap to fill in with your classes.

-Pick a Business Model
+2. Pick a Business Model

 - “Hybrid Option” or a multi-tiered subscription: Some streaming platforms like Uscreen offer multi-tiered subscription models.
 They allow you to provide specific content for a fee (like pre-recorded classes) and include super-premium content (let’s say live courses) in a higher tier.